 Business Activities That May Qualify

-- Development of new or improved hopping techniques and varieties
+- Development of improved product formulations and mixing methodologies

-- Development of new or improved fermentation processes
+- Introduction of new or improved bottling and packaging processes

 - Improvements in plant irrigation systems, water recycling, or waste management processes

 - Evaluation of soil and rootstock for improved farming techniques

 - Experimentation with new strains of grapes

 - Development of custom software for distribution, e-commerce, and customer management Improved preservative chemicals development

 Annual Revenue: $636 Million